bbrewer97202/FBTest-User/README.md

 ###Notes
-At some point this will be turned into a Chrome extension.
+This project was formerly a Chrome Extension but currently does not run in that environment.